 Assuming you’ve passed your Foundation Exam, you’ll need to get an amateur radio licence and your callsign from Ofcom before you can start transmitting.
 Here’s a summary of how to get your licence:

-3. On the next page, enter your name, email address and password to create an account with Ofcom
+3. On the next page, enter your name, email address and phone to create an account with Ofcom.

 You now need to wait for Ofcom to be notified of your exam pass.
-Once you’ve passed your Foundation exam, your details get posted by the exam team to the RSGB, who in turn notify Ofcom.
-This process takes a few days.
-We’d suggest waiting a couple of working days before trying to get your licence and callsign.
+It takes around 6 working days for your details to get posted by your exam team to the RSGB, who in turn notify Ofcom.

-To check if Ofcom has your details, and to get your licence, go back to https://services.ofcom.org.uk/, and select “Apply for licence”.
+To check if Ofcom has your details, and to get your licence, go back to https://ofcom.force.com, and select “Apply for new licence”.

-When prompted, enter your candidate number from your exam form:
+When prompted, enter your five digit candidate number.

 Once you have your callsign, you can then download and print your Amateur Radio Licence… and you’re ready to get on air with your new callsign!

 You can download your licence from within your Ofcom account at https://ofcom.force.com